On the unramified Eisenstein spectrum: Introduction

+As before, the stack $\cT$ maps to the stack of nilpotent elements in $\Lie \bG^\triangledown$ and the basic logic of our paper is fully applicable to the analysis of distributions of the form \eqref{eq:170}.

+In the unramified function field situation, the characteristic class $\bbc(\bPhi)$ may be identified with what we call the L-genus \cite{KO} of $\cT$, viewed as the fixed locus of $\Gamma'$ inside a certain ambient stack.
+The spectral analysis in that situation is the subject of the paper \cite{KO2}.

+Beyond the unramified situation, particularly attractive geometric formulas for the intertwining operators $\cR_w(\lambda)$ are available when $\sP=\bB$ and the function $\bPhi$ is invariant under an Iwahori subgroup.

-Formula \eqref{eq:170} is equivalent to a formula for the constant term of the the Eisenstein series \eqref{eq:97bis}.
-Going beyond the constant term, we expect a more involved formula for all Fourier coefficients of the Eisenstein series \eqref{eq:97bis}.
-Its shape will be discussed elsewhere.
+A formula of the form \eqref{eq:170} is equivalent to a formula for the constant term of the the Eisenstein series \eqref{eq:97bis}.
+Going beyond the constant term, we expect to find more involved geometric formulas for all Fourier coefficients of the Eisenstein series \eqref{eq:97bis}.
+Their shape will be discussed elsewhere.

-Particularly attractive formulas for the intertwining operators $\cR_w(\lambda)$ are available when $\sP=\bB$ and the function $\bPhi$ is invariant under an Iwahori subgroup in $\bK$.
-The analysis of that situation will be performed in a forthcoming paper \cite{KO}.